-26.4 Finding Charts
+27.4 Finding Charts

 It is very useful to have a picture of the sky around objects you wish to observe.
-In the bad old days, this meant taking a Polaroid image (anyone remember those?) of a small section of a print of the Palomar Sky Survey (PSS), a photographic survey of the entire sky visible from Palomar carried out in the 1950s.
-The PSS consisted of over 1000 photograpic prints, each about 14×17 inches in size.
+In the bad old days, this meant taking a Polaroid camera image (anyone remember those?) of a small section of a print of the Palomar Sky Survey (PSS), a photographic survey of the entire sky visible from Palomar carried out in the 1950s.
+The PSS consisted of over 1000 photographic prints, each about $14 \times 17$ inches in size.
 Most every observatory and university astronomy department had (and probably still has) a set of PSS prints, taking up several large file cabinets.
 A few major observatories have copies of the PSS on glass plates.
-I can still remember many days and nights of my life spend in the basement of the Kitt Peak headquarters, finding, looking at, and refiling PSS prints and glass plates.
+I can still remember many days and nights of my life spent in the basement of the Kitt Peak headquarters, finding, looking at, and refiling PSS prints and glass plates.

-In support of HST, photograpic surveys similar to the PSS have been digitized into computer form.
-This Digitized Sky Survey (DSS) is freely available on the Web (archive.stsci.edu/dss). (see archive.stsci.edu/dss/sites.html for a list of mirror sites.)
-Using the Web DSS, anyone can produce images of any piece of the sky to magnitude of about 20, as it appeared on the date the plate was taken.
+In support of HST, photographic surveys similar to the PSS have been digitized into computer form.
+This Digitized Sky Survey (DSS) is freely available on the Web (archive.stsci.edu/dss).
+Using the Web DSS, anyone can produce images of any piece of the sky to magnitude of about 20 or fainter, as it appeared on the date the plate was taken.
 These make dandy finding charts for small telescopes.